 Students will be able to enjoy three parties per year - Fall, Winter, and Spring.
 Parties are for students only.
-We invite you to participate by providing treats and/or drinks.
+We invite parents to participate by providing treats and/or drinks (MUST be pre-packaged/store bought).
 Your child's teacher will let you know if anything is needed for each celebration.
+Due to potential allergies, there are to be no peanut or peanut butter treats.
+If you have questions about allergies in your child's classroom, please contact our school nurse.
+This also applies to birthday treats.